Microscopic Polyangiitis (MPA)

 View Patient Education

 Microscopic polyangiitis is a systemic necrotizing vasculitis without immune globulin deposition (pauci-immune) that affects mainly small vessels.
 It may begin as a pulmonary-renal syndrome with rapidly progressing glomerulonephritis and alveolar hemorrhage, but the pattern of disease depends on the organs affected.
 Diagnosis is made by clinical findings and sometimes confirmed by biopsy.
-Treatment, which depends on disease severity, includes corticosteroids and immunosuppressants.
+Treatment, which depends on disease severity, includes corticosteroids with other immunosuppressants.

 (See also Overview of Vasculitis.)

-Microscopic polyangiitis (MPA) is rare (about 13 to 19 cases/million).
-Pathogenesis is unknown.
-MPA affects small vessels and is pauci-immune (ie, immune globulin deposition is not seen on tissue biopsy), similar to granulomatosis with polyangiitis (GPA) and eosinophilic granulomatosis with polyangiitis (EGPA), which differentiates it from immune complex-mediated small-vessel vasculitides (eg, immunoglobulin A–associated vasculitis—formerly known as Henoch-Schönlein purpura) and small-vessel cutaneous vasculitis.
-MPA affects predominantly small vessels (including capillaries and postcapillary venules), unlike polyarteritis nodosa, which affects medium-sized muscular arteries.
-Older literature (ie, before 1994) did not adequately distinguish between polyarteritis nodosa and MPA―alveolar hemorrhage and glomerulonephritis can occur in MPA but not in polyarteritis nodosa.
-Rarely, MPA can occur in association with hepatitis B.
+MPA affects small vessels (including capillaries and postcapillary venules) and is pauci-immune (ie, immune globulin deposition is not seen on tissue biopsy), similar to granulomatosis with polyangiitis (GPA) and eosinophilic granulomatosis with polyangiitis (EGPA), which differentiates it from immune complex-mediated small-vessel vasculitides (eg, immunoglobulin A–associated vasculitis—formerly known as Henoch-Schönlein purpura) and cutaneous vasculitis.

-Symptoms and Signs of MPA
+Symptoms and Signs of Microscopic Polyangiitis

 Usually, a prodromal illness with systemic symptoms of fever, weight loss, myalgia, and arthralgia occurs.
 Other symptoms depend on which organs and systems are affected: